-For the 2017 plan year, you can earn Rewards for activities, such as exercising and participating in a health screening.
-You can even earn Rewards if you're not enrolled in a Citi medical plan, and your spouse/partner can earn them, too.
+For the 2018 plan year, you can earn Live Well Rewards for activities such as exercising and participating in a health screening.
+You can even earn Rewards if you are not enrolled in a Citi medical plan, and your spouse/partner can earn them too.
 Live Well at Citi can help you feel better and even spend less on health care in the long run.

-Healthy Activity Your reward Who can participate Take action to save on your health plan premium s in 2017 Live Well Health Assessment Take the Live Well Health Assessment between October1 and October31, 2016 Earn \$150 discount off your annual health plan premiums OR Employees can earn \$150 in gift cards if not enrolled in a Citi medical, dental or vision plan All Citi employees; spouses/partners who are enrolled in a Citi medical plan Tobacco Free Attestation Complete the Tobacco Free Attestation on YBRTM, available through TotalComp@Citi at www.totalcomponline.com; or complete the Live Well Tobacco Cessation Program in 2017 Avoid the \$600 penalty per person (if enrolled in Citi medical coverage) if you are tobacco free If you are not tobacco free, you can earn \$50 that can be redeemed for gift cards if you complete the Live Well Tobacco Cessation Program (counts toward your \$300 Live Well Rewards maximum) Only Citi employees and spouses/partners who are enrolled in Citi medical coverage are subject to the tobacco penalty Complete Healthy Active vities in 2017 to earn gift c Live Well Healthy Activities Every step toward a healthier you counts!
-Earn Rewards if you: Track your exercise Get a health screening Sign up for telehealth currently available for members enrolled in Anthem or Aetna health plans Complete an online Journey or coaching program And more!
-Earn up to \$300 in Rewards per person to redeem for gift cards All Citi employees and spouses/partners who are enrolled in a Citi medical plan Live Well Chronic Condition Management Programs Work with a professional from your health plan on a specific program to address your chronic health conditions Earn \$300 in Rewards per person to redeem for gift cards (counts toward your \$300 Live Well Rewards maximum) Selected employees and spouses/partners enrolled in a Citi medical plan administered by Aetna, Anthem BlueCross BlueShield, or Oxford
+Healthy Activity Your Reward Who Can Participate Take action to save on your health plan premium s in 2018 Live Well Health Assessment Take the Live Well Health Assessment between October 2 and November 3, 2017 Earn a \$150 discount off your annual health plan premiums OR Employees can earn \$150 in gift cards if not enrolled in a Citi medical, dental or vision plan Benefits eligible Citi employees; spouses/partners who are enrolled in a Citi medical plan Tobacco Free Attestation Complete the Tobacco Free Attestation on Your Benefits Resources [TM] (YBR [TM]), available through TotalComp@Citi at www.totalcomponline.com, or complete the Live Well Tobacco Cessation Program in 2018 Avoid the \$600 penalty per person (if enrolled in Citi medical coverage) if you are tobacco-free If you are not tobacco- free, you can earn \$25 that can be redeemed for gift cards if you complete the Live Well Tobacco Cessation Program (counts toward your \$300 Live Well Rewards maximum) Only Citi employees and spouses/partners who are enrolled in Citi medical coverage are subject to the tobacco penalty Complete Healthy Activ vities in 2018 to earn gift c ard Rewards throughou t the year Live Well Healthy Activities Every step toward a healthier you counts!
+Earn Rewards if you: Track your exercise Get a health screening Complete an online Journey or coaching program And more!
+Earn up to \$300 in Rewards per person to redeem for gift cards All Citi employees and spouses/partners who are enrolled in a Citi medical plan Live Well Chronic Condition Management Programs Work with a professional from your health plan on a specific program to address your chronic health condition(s) Earn \$100 in Rewards per person to redeem for gift cards (counts toward your \$100 Live Well Rewards maximum) Selected employees and spouses/partners enrolled in a Citi medical plan administered by Aetna, Anthem BlueCross BlueShield or Oxford

-\&quot;Spouse/partner" includes legal spouse (same or opposite sex), domestic partner, and civil union partner.
+"Spouse/partner" includes legal spouse (same or opposite sex), domestic partner and civil union partner.

 After you take the Health Assessment, start completing Healthy Activities to earn Rewards.
-The total amount of Rewards you can earn in a year for completing Healthy Activities is \$300 in addition to the \$150 for completing the Health Assessment.
+The total amount of Rewards you can earn in a year for completing Healthy Activities is \$300, in addition to the \$150 for completing the Health Assessment.